• English日本語한국어

 You can collect metrics about your Confluent Cloud-managed Kafka deployment with the OpenTelemetry Collector.
 The collector is a component of OpenTelemetry that collects, processes, and exports telemetry data to New Relic (or any observability backend).

-Complete the steps below to collect Kafka metrics from Confluent using an OpenTelemetry collector running in docker.
+Complete the steps below to collect Kafka metrics from Confluent and export them to New Relic.

 Make sure you're set up